 * In 1965, the experimental design bureau (OKB in its Russian acronym) headed by Aleksandr Yakovlev was tasked by the Soviet state to develop a light jet airliner for "feeder" operations, intended to replace old machines such as the Lisunov Li-2, a Douglas DC-3 built under license.
 The new Yak airliner was to be modern, simple, reliable, and capable of operating off of unimproved airstrips.

-As the design emerged, the "Yak-40" was a straightforward machine, with tricycle landing gear, low-mounted straight wings, a tee tail with a swept tailfin and unswept tailplane, and three engines in the rear -- same arrangement as the contemporary Boeing 727, one on a pylon along each side, one in the rear of the fuselage, fed by an intake at the base of the tailfin.
+As the design emerged, the "Yak-40" was a straightforward aircraft, with tricycle landing gear, low-mounted straight wings, a tee tail with a swept tailfin and unswept tailplane, and three engines in the rear -- same arrangement as the contemporary Boeing 727, one on a pylon along each side, one in the rear of the fuselage, fed by an intake at the base of the tailfin.
 Initial flight of the first prototype was on 21 October 1966, with OKB test pilots Yu.B.
 Petrov and A.L.
 Kolosov in the cockpit.
-The initial prototype was followed by seven more prototypes and preproduction machines.
+The initial prototype was followed by seven more prototypes and pre-production machines.
 Low-rate series production began at State Factory Number 262 in Saratov in 1967, with certification in 1968 and the type going into service with Aeroflot, the Soviet state airline, in that same year.
-NATO assigned it the bizarre codename of "Codling", though nobody would pay much attention to it.
+NATO assigned it the bizarre reporting name of "Codling", though nobody would pay much attention to the name.
 The Yak-40 would prove very successful.

 * The Yak-40 was built mostly of aircraft aluminum.
 Each long-span wing had a large three-section slotted flap to help provide good short-field performance, with a two-section manually-actuated aileron outboard, the inboard section featuring a trim tab.
 The variable-incidence tailplane was unswept and featured manually-actuated elevators; the tailfin was swept, less for aerodynamics than to increase the tailplane's moment arm on a relatively short aircraft.
 The rudder was manually actuated and featured a trim tab.
 In initial production aircraft, there was a bullet fairing at the tailfin-tailplane junction.